gcv/cupboard/doc/cupboard.md

 ## Shelves

+Manipulate and examine shelves using the following functions:

 * `(cb/remove-shelf shelf-name :cupboard cupboard-var)` deletes the given shelf by name.
 * `(cb/list-shelves :cupboard cupboard-var)` returns a list of all shelves on